-David Granjon is a Post Doctoral Researcher.
-He joined the interface group in June 2017, after getting his PhD from Université Pierre et Marie Curie (Paris) as well as Université de Lausanne.
+David Granjon joined the Interface Group in June 2017 as a Post Doctoral Researcher after getting his PhD from Université Pierre et Marie Curie (Paris) as well as Université de Lausanne.
 This PhD thesis, supervised by Dr. Aurélie Edwards (UPMC) and Prof. Olivier Bonny (UNIL), consisted in building a mathematical model of calcium and phosphate homeostasis, so as to better understand its regulations and dys-regulations.

 – translate the previously developed mathematical model of CaPO4 homeostasis into a user-friendly interface (using R-Shiny framework).
 This web applications will be used during various teaching courses.

 – a Computational Physiology / Cardio-Renal Axis project in order to refine our knowledge about the relationship between renal and cardiac functions.